-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Wyoming County Business Assistance Corporation (the Loan Corporation), as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Loan Corporation's basic financial statements, and have issued our report thereon dated March 22, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Wyoming County Business Assistance Corporation (the Loan Corporation), as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Loan Corporation's basic financial statements, and have issued our report thereon dated March 22, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Loan Corporation's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Loan Corporation's internal control.
+In planning and performing our audit of the financial statements, we considered the Loan Corporation's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Loan Corporation's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Loan Corporation's internal control.